 This lesson originates from Ruth Carter’s approach to costume design for the Black Panther film.
-Students will create a pattern using software to be laser etched into soft material that is then laser cut to make a tabi-style boot.
-If time allows, students can create shoe accessories such as 3D printed ankle bracelets and casings for electronic devices.
+Students will create a pattern using software to be laser etched into soft material that is laser cut to make a tabi-style boot.
+If time allows, students can create shoe accessories such as 3D printed ankle bracelets and holders for electronic devices.

 This lesson was inspired by the Dora Milaje, a team of women who serve as special forces for the fictional African nation of Wakanda (see images).
 Students will create and piece together the components for the project using a variety of digital fabrication and computation methods.
 This lesson culminates in the creation and display of a tabi-style boot.

 As part of the SCOPES-DF Black Panther Collection, this lesson includes the following STEM units: